zfisch/annotate/README.md

 #### Set Up Root DB Role ####
 1. Type command "psql".
 2. Will be in Postgres shell.
 Prompt should be "=#" (instead of $).
-3. Then type command "CREATE ROLE root WITH LOGIN;"
+3. Then type command `CREATE ROLE root WITH LOGIN;`
-4. Then type command "ALTER ROLE root WITH SUPERUSER;"
+4. Then type command `ALTER ROLE root WITH SUPERUSER;`
-5. Then type command "ALTER ROLE root WITH CREATEROLE;"
+5. Then type command `ALTER ROLE root WITH CREATEROLE;`
-6. Then type command "ALTER ROLE root WITH CREATEDB;"
+6. Then type command `ALTER ROLE root WITH CREATEDB;`
-7. Then type command "ALTER ROLE root WITH REPLICATION;"
+7. Then type command `ALTER ROLE root WITH REPLICATION;`

 ### Roadmap